 Nutritional Information of Bajra Flour

-One cup of Bajra Flour is 96 grams, which makes 6 rotis.
+One cup of Bajra Flour is 130 g (which is obtained from 96 g of whole bajra), which makes 6 rotis.

 11.1 grams of Protein